Prison of peoples: Marquis Adolphe de Custine

+Lajos Kossuth

 The next use of the phrase is by Lajos Kossuth, the leader of the failed 1848 Hungarian revolution.
 Kossuth states the following in an 1852 speech in New York:

-"The present condition is one of oppression on the European continent, and because it is a condition of oppression, there cannot be peace for so long as men and nations are oppressed.
+The present condition is one of oppression on the European continent, and because it is a condition of oppression, there cannot be peace for so long as men and nations are oppressed.
 So long as men and nations are discontented there cannot be peace- there cannot be tranquillity.
 But it is a volcano, boiling up and ready at the first opportunity to break out and sweep away all the artificial obstacles.
-This is the condition which these “men of peace” wish to conserve; but the tranquillity of affairs is merely the prison of nations."
+This is the condition which these “men of peace” wish to conserve; but the tranquillity of affairs is merely the prison of nations.

 According to Dushenko the "tranquility of affairs" refers to the status quo after the Vienna congress, and the "nations" that Kossuth refers to are the Hungarians, the Polish, and the Austrians, the "great nations", as opposed to the "small nations" such as the Slovaks or the Ukrainians.